intelligent

 - My girlfriend and I had an intelligent conversation.

-- Having the same level of brain power as mankind.
+- Having at least a similar level of brain power to humankind.

-- The hunt for intelligent life.
+- The hunt for extraterrestrial intelligent life continues.

 - Having an environment-sensing automatically-invoked built-in computer capability.